Florida coach Billy Napier back on the proverbial hot seat after meltdown against USF

 Stricklin has been one of Napier's staunchest supporters, but the AD recently got a three-year extension that keeps him under contract through 2030 and a five-year parachute after that to serve as the assistant to his successor.

-With that kind of job security and with the university planning to begin searching for its next school president in 2026, Stricklin might have to change his tune on Napier sooner rather than later.
+With that kind of job security and with the university planning to begin searching for its next school president in 2026, Stricklin might change his tune on Napier sooner rather than later.

 “The vibe in the locker room is we were definitely heartbroken, sad, mad,” Lagway said.
 “We could have played a lot better.
 We left a lot of points on the board.
 We did a lot of things that we should have cleaned up, yeah.”